 Whenever I have any in the house, it’s gone within minutes.
 They know what they’re doing with their meat in Spain.

-This homemade chorizo recipes walks you through how to do it from scratch, and works in ingredients like cumin, oregano, red wine, and more.
+This homemade smoked chorizo recipe walks you through how to do it from scratch, and works in ingredients like cumin, oregano, red wine, and more.

 OK, I’m drooling now.